Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 Knowing which is a better indicator of the value of an investment to an investor really depends on several factors.

-For instance, if you currently have $20,000 that you’re trying to invest, and you’re trying to compare the return of two different investment classes based on the income they produce, we recommend using ROI.
+For instance, if you currently have $20,000 that you wish to invest, and you’re trying to compare the return of two different investment classes based on the income they produce, we recommend using ROI.

-However, if you’re looking at two different apartment complexes one that’s a 5% cap rate and the other that’s an 8% cap rate, then you’ll easily be able to see which is a better return for your money.
+However, if you’re looking at two different apartment complexes in the same area, one with a 5% cap rate and the other with an 8% cap rate, then you’ll easily be able to see which is a better return for your money.

 These two metrics (while similar) simply have different uses in different investment scenarios.